 So, you’ve finally decided you need to start the process of hiring a software tester.
 We’re very excited for you.
 There are, however, a few steps you should follow before you settle on a final decision and extend an offer, and we have a few tips on how you can make the best hire.

 - First Thing’s First.
 The first thing that you should look out for is whether or not the person you’re considering has any errors in their resume.
 While this should be a given for any job or position, it’s especially crucial in industries where an attention to detail is essential to your job (a.k.a. testing).
 If the person in question used the wrong “your vs you’re” or spells the company name wrong, they’re probably not going to notice a small, discreet bug.

 - Know what you want.
 Are you expecting this person to do a lot of manual testing, or are you looking more for an automation engineer?
 Are you transitioning to an agile methodology?
 What’s the company’s preferred coding language?
 While many qualified testers will come and go, you want someone who is going to be right for the specific jobs and projects you need completed.
-It’s not just about finding a good tester, it’s about finding the right one.
+It’s not just about hiring a software tester, it’s about finding the right one.

 - Do they know the basics?
 Can they explain functional testing?
 What’s the difference between unit and integration testing?
 Have they ever coded before?
 While you shouldn’t expect your interviewee to be giving exact dictionary definitions, they should be able to convince you that they know what they’re talking about and are familiar with the software development and testing industry.

 - Ask about their process.
 Giving your potential new tester scenarios and asking them how they’d go about finding bugs or how they’d get rid of them is a more in-depth way to assess their testing knowledge.
 It’ll also give you a more expansive insight into their work style and help you recognize if they’ll be the right fit for the jobs that you need them to do.